Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Energy efficiency

-Energy efficiency is a key concept in the fight against climate change and the reduction of our carbon footprint.
-It refers to using energy more intelligently and effectively—achieving the same services or outputs with less energy consumption.
-This leads to a reduction in greenhouse gas (GHG) emissions and lowers overall environmental impact.
+Energy efficiency is a key lever in the fight against climate change and in reducing the carbon footprint.
+It means using energy more intelligently, delivering the same service or output with less energy.
+The result is lower greenhouse gas (GHG) emissions and reduced environmental impact, which is why energy efficiency is often described as the cheapest and fastest 'first fuel' of the energy transition.

 Why is energy efficiency important for the carbon footprint?